VapiAI/client-sdk-flutter/README.md

 These events allow you to react to changes in the state of the call or speech.

+## Troubleshooting

+### Choppy or Interrupted Calls

+If calls feel choppy or abrupt (abgehackt), this is often caused by the agent hearing itself and being interrupted.
+This typically happens when the agent's voice output is picked up by the microphone, creating a feedback loop where the agent stops speaking because it thinks the user is interrupting.

+This issue is more common in development environments or when using simulators/emulators with intermediate audio layers.
+On real devices, the operating system automatically filters out audio that is being played through the speakers from the microphone input stream (echo cancellation), preventing this self-interruption problem.

+**Solutions:**

+- Test on physical devices rather than simulators when possible
+- Use headphones during development to prevent speaker audio from being picked up by the microphone
+- Ensure proper audio session configuration on your target platform
+- Check that echo cancellation is properly enabled in your device's audio settings

 ## Example

 An example can be found in the repo [here](example/lib/main.dart)